liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 clubs.
 An organization administrator of the Atlantic Soccer Association could manage any users belonging to the Atlantic Soccer Association itself, or to the Midway Soccer Club, Fairview Soccer Club, or Oak Grove Soccer Club.
-However, an administrator of the Atlantic Soccer Club would not be able to manage users belonging to the Atlantic Baseball Association or to the Bethel Basketball Club.
+However, an administrator of the Atlantic Soccer Association would not be able to manage users belonging to the Atlantic Baseball Association or to the Bethel Basketball Club.

 Organizations and suborganization hierarchies can be created to unlimited levels.
 Users can be members of one or many organizations.
 The rights of an